 Consider the case of a manufacturer who has a number of orders from costumers to fulfill.
 Each order requires the making of different products, but only one product can be made at a time.
-A virtual stack is opened for each costumer when the first product of that order is processed.
-The stack is closed as soon as all products of that order have been manufactured, so the order is completed and ready to be sent to the costumer.
+A virtual stack is opened for each client when the first product of that order is processed.
+The stack is closed as soon as all products of that order have been manufactured, so the order is completed and ready to be sent to the client.

-The setting costs usually prevent from switching between manufacturing different products, and transportation costs dissent from partial order deliveries to costumers.
-Also it is not advisable to have delays on deliveries, because, besides having resources tied up to stock and requiring more storage space for the incomplete orders, it will cause delays on the costumers' payments.
+The setting costs usually prevent from switching between manufacturing different products, and transportation costs dissent from partial order deliveries to clients.
+Also it is not advisable to have delays on deliveries, because, besides having resources tied up to stock, it will cause delays on the clients' payments.
 The objective is to find an optimal sequence to manufacture the products in order to minimize the maximum number of simultaneously open orders.